 Don’t push your introvert partner into opening up about their feelings, give them time and space – they will come around eventually.

-when that happens, force them to communicate, not allowing them to slip back into their shell is key for successful relationships.
+when that happens, force them to communicate.
+Not allowing them to slip back into their shell is key for successful relationships.

-In conclusion, dating an introvert isn’t as hard as it may seem at first because once you understand their behavior pattern, everything becomes easier.
+Dating an introvert isn’t as hard as it may seem at first because once you understand their behavior pattern, everything becomes easier.
 Introverts can make wonderful partners as long as you don’t give up on them.
 Give them your love and time and they will show you the same.

 I hope the aforementioned tips help you understand your introvert better – good luck!